xenforo-ltd/docs/docs/templating-language.md

 ```html
 <xf:usertitle  user="{$xf.visitor}"  />
 ```
-The UserTitle tag takes the following arguments:
+The UserTitle tag takes the following attributes:

 -   `user` - The XenForo User Object to display the user title of.

 ### Sectioned Tags

-Sectioned Tags are [pseudo-tags](/xenforo-2/~/edit/drafts/-LK0rCLloPfLzTsJI22F/glossary#pseudo-tags) and call the function `modifySectionedHtml`
+Sectioned Tags all call the function `modifySectionedHtml`.
 The HTML element that they change is simply the tag name.
 So the `sidebar` tag will modify the sidebar HTML, etc.

 #### Example